Andronovo

 won’t take any special pleading to have the Fedorovans migrate

 from Bactria to the Urals instead.
-At best we could agree that at present,
+At best we could agree that at

-movement understood as going to Bactria, is never traced as going beyond
+Moreover, any movement understood as going to Bactria, is never

-it, entering India.
-Here too, we notice a disappointment for those who
+traced as going beyond it, entering India.
+Here too, we notice a

-expected an underpinning for AIT-compliant migrations from the Andronovo
+migrations from the Andronovo data.

 Myth